clarkt3/llm-prompts/README.md

     # Is Open Source Better Than Propprietary?

     # You Need to Know the Difference to make an opinion...

+    # Open Source Definition

+    '''
+    Software that is redistributable, with all source code being made avaliable.

+    Key Point: It's Public
+    '''
+    # Closed Source

+    # Example: OpenAI

+    '''
+    You can't take the model and run it on your own machine which is in direct contrast to open source and there are some really big players in the open source space.
+    '''

+    # Meta is OpenSouce w/ Llama

+    # Mistral - a french company w/ leading open source models

+    # Why it's imporant?
+You can have you own LLM

+    '''
+    By using open source you can take a large language model download it to your computer, and run it on your own machine

+    Key Point: The infor you give the llm is private
+    '''

 ```
 ###### Blue Print for Remaining Sections/Days